hashicorp/consul-k8s/README.md

 You can find examples and complete tutorials on how to deploy Consul on Kubernetes using Helm on the [HashiCorp Learn website](https://learn.hashicorp.com/consul).

-> :warning: **Please note**: We take Consul's security and our users' trust very seriously.
-If you believe you have found a security issue in Consul K8s, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com).